bachhh/robo/README.txt

 python-2.7-32 RoboSim
 or edit the first line of RoboSim to specify this version of python.

-If you had permission denied then try chmod u+x for RoboSim

 One the simulator is running, you can drive manually using the buttons at the top of the window.